 The Daiches-Manning Memorial Fellowship honours two outstanding scholars of eighteenth-century Scottish literature and culture, Professor David Daiches (1912–2005) and Professor Susan Manning (1953–2013).
-David Daiches was one of the original directors of IASH during the 1980s and was the first recipient of ECSSS’s Lifetime Achievement Award, presented at the Society’s first annual conference in 1987.
-Susan Manning served as director of IASH from 2005 until her death in 2013.
+David Daiches was the second Director of IASH, 1980–1986, and was the first recipient of ECSSS’s Lifetime Achievement Award, presented at the Society’s first annual conference in 1987.
+Susan Manning served as Director of IASH from 2005 until her death in 2013.
 She was President of ECSSS from 1994 to 1996, and continuously as a member of the ECSSS Executive Board from 1994 to 2013.
 She was awarded the ECSSS Lifetime Achievement Award posthumously in May 2013.
 Although both David Daiches and Susan Manning had broad intellectual interests and expertise, each made a particularly important contribution to eighteenth-century Scottish studies as an interdisciplinary and international research field.

-IASH is housed in an eighteenth-century courtyard close to the Edinburgh University Library, and about twenty scholars are in residence at any time.
+IASH is housed in a nineteenth-century courtyard close to the Edinburgh University Library, and about twenty-five scholars are in residence at any time.
 Fellows are allocated a private office in the Institute with all the usual research facilities.
 They are also encouraged to develop contacts with colleagues within the College of Arts, Humanities and Social Sciences.
 They give at least one seminar on their current research work during their tenure.

 To ensure the fellowship continues, donations to the Daiches-Manning Memorial Fellowship fund are actively sought and appreciated.

-The closing date for the receipt of applications is 28 February 2018.
+The closing date for the receipt of the 2024-25 round of applications will be Friday 23 February 2024 at 17:00 GMT.
 Applications received after that date will not be considered.
-Successful candidates will be notified by email during April 2016, with a formal letter of confirmation to follow; please ensure that you supply a valid email address so that you can be contacted quickly after decisions are made.
+Successful candidates will be notified by email during April 2024, with a formal letter of confirmation to follow; please ensure that you supply a valid email address so that you can be contacted quickly after decisions are made.